Join our Discord! |

 Colt M4A1

 The Colt M4A1 appears in the game as the TND-16.
-It fires 5.56mm NATO ammunition and comes standard with a R.I.S.-styled rail handguard, vertical foregrip, and the aftermarket Troy folding H&K-esque front sight.
-It can be outfitted with a suppressor, an EOTech 552 Holographic Sight, and laser sight (in single player missions only).
+Though the real carbine has only options of semi-auto and either three-round bursts on the original M4 or full-auto on the M4A1, the in-game weapon fits all three.
+It comes standard with an RIS-styled railed handguard, vertical foregrip, and an aftermarket Troy folding H&K-esque front sight.
+It can be outfitted with a suppressor, an EOTech 552 holographic sight, and laser sight (in single player missions only).
 This weapon is named after the film Tomorrow Never Dies.
-The charging handle is always pulled in the reload animation; despite this, the bolt will not move in first person and the bolt release is ignored.
+The bolt release is ignored in favor of always pulling the charging handle in the reload animation; despite this, as well as the fact that the animation goes out of its way to show the right side of the weapon as the handle is pulled, the bolt does not move in first person.
 The M4A1 is used in the levels Bolivia, Airport and Venice.

 Beretta CX4 Storm